-1. coordinatized by an associative skew field.
+- 1. coordinatized by an associative skew field.

-2. satisfies the Desargues property;
+- 2. satisfies the Desargues property;

-3. can be embedded in three-space.
+- 3. can be embedded in three-space.

 There is another connection between spatial axioms and associativity.
-In threedimensional Euclidean geometry the volume of a cube can be computed.
-Interpreting XI.32 of [15] in modern language yields the formula $V = \ell wh$.
-(He proves that the volume of a parallelpiped is determined by the area of the base and the height.)
-The fact that the geometric notion is independent of which side is chosen as the base of the parallelpiped implies the associative law for the coordinatizing field 25.
+In three-dimensional Euclidean geometry the volume of a cube can be computed.
+Interpreting XI.32 of [18] in modern language yields the formula $V = \ell wh$.
+(Euclid proves that the volume of a parallelpiped is determined by the area of the base and the height.)
+The fact that the geometric notion is independent of which side is chosen as the base of the parallelpiped implies the associative law for the coordinatizing field 47.

-Finding the associative field is, in modern terms, an interpretation of the 'field' into the geometry.
+Finding the associative field is, in modern terms, an interpretation (Definition 2.4.3) of the 'field' into the geometry.
 It proceeds by a sequence of explicit definitions.
 The proof of the algebraic axioms follows from the geometry.
 And then the plane is interpreted back into the 3-space over the field.
-Thus if there is any distinction between algebra and geometry this fails to be a topically pure proof.
+Thus if there is any distinction between algebra and geometry the deduction of 3) from 2) via 1) fails to be a topically pure proof.
 But this conclusion cannot be established by a characterization of purity such as strong logical purity which concerns the mere existence of proof.
+In fact, since we know 3) implies 2), the proof that 2) implies 3) is strongly logically pure48.
 The failure of topical purity is seen by consideration of the meaning of concepts introduced in the proof: the introduction of the notion of a skew field which is not a geometric notion is decisive.

 This illustrates Tait's maxim: The notion of formal proof was invented to study the the existence of proofs, not methods of proof.
-Or as Burgess [9] puts it, 'For formal provability to be a good model of informal provability it is not necessary that formal proof should be a good model of informal proof.'
+Or as Burgess [10] puts it, 'For formal provability to be a good model of informal provability it is not necessary that formal proof should be a good model of informal proof.'